Heel Spurs: Causes, Symptoms, and Treatment Options

 Heel spurs are a common foot condition that can cause significant discomfort and interfere with daily activities.
 Many Australians experience heel pain due to spurs, often without realising the underlying cause.
-Understanding what they are, what causes them, and how to treat them effectively can help prevent long-term discomfort and complications.
+At ModPod Podiatry, our Sydney podiatrists treat heel spurs across our clinics in Dee Why, Mosman, Rose Bay, North Ryde, and CBD.
+Understanding what heel spurs are, what causes them, and how to treat them effectively can help prevent long-term discomfort and complications.

 What Are Heel Spurs?